Public History Alumni

 Stephania Villar received her B.A. in History from Pitzer College in California.
 At UMass, her academic interests were numerous, but her chosen fields were in Spanish Borderlands, World History, public memory, and perceptions of history.
 In the spring of 2011, she conducted a semester long project for the Skinner Museum in South Hadley, Massachusetts, where she and two other grad students helped create a Civil War exhibit which will remain on display throughout the sesquicentennial anniversary of the conflict.
 In the summer of 2011, Stephania interned at the Museo Casa Carlos Gardel in Buenos Aires, Argentina.

-After graduating from the UMass Public History program, Stephania accepted a position with the San Diego Air and Space Museum as an Assistant Archivist of Special Collections, where she will be processing and prepping Special Collections for digitization, developing finding guides for greater public access, and raising awareness of the collections through social media.
+After graduating from the UMass Public History program, Stephania accepted a position with the San Diego Air and Space Museum as an Assistant Archivist of Special Collections, where she processing Special Collections for digitization, developing finding guides for greater public access, and raising awareness of the collections through social media.
+In 2015, Stephania became marking specialist for the Balboa Park Cultural Partnership.

 Elizabeth Bradley received her B.A. from the University of Illinois at Champaign-Urbana in History and English.
 At UMass, her academic interests were in U.S. religious history; folklore; American regional identities; and the intersections of public history and community activism.

 Upon graduation from the public history program, Elizabeth accepted a position as School Programs Educator at Wave Hill in the Bronx.
-There, she works with the Environmental Educator and the Forest Project Manager on creating and delivering programming for Pre-K to high school kids.
+There, she worked with the Environmental Educator and the Forest Project Manager on creating and delivering programming for Pre-K to high school kids.
+In March 2017, she joined the staff of the Emily Dickinson Museum, where she develops public programs for the public as well as K-12 audiences.

 Before attending UMass, I completed my B.A. in History at Temple University and held jobs or internships at the Museum of Science and Industry in Chicago, the Newberry Library, the Powel House in Philadelphia, the Montgomery County Historical Society (PA), and the Pearl S. Buck House.